hknutzen/Netspoc/language.markdown

 ## Keyword "foreach" in services

-With the keyord "foreach", the substituton of keyword "user" occurs repeatedly for each element of the definition of "user".
-Used together with automatic groups, this feature allows to define rules between elements and their neighborhood.
+With the keyword "foreach", the substitution of keyword "user" occurs repeatedly for each element of the definition of "user".
+Used together with automatic groups, this feature allows to define rules between elements and their neighbourhood.

 ####Example